 As part of our commitment to continuous improvement, we have responded to the establishment of the Office for Students by reviewing the process undertaken for the drafting and delivery of our Access & Participation Plan.
 This review has informed the practice outlined in this plan.
 It will be further informed by the development of our Access & Participation Strategy and will be based on existing best practice and these underlying principles: that it is imperative to ensure full involvement of students from diverse backgrounds, and that it must involve members of staff involved in all phases of the student lifecycle across the institution.
-This will include a comprehensive review of the Access and Participation Steering Group which will be reconstituted following the development of the new Access and Participation Strategy.
+This will include a comprehensive review of the Access and Participation Strategy.